Eye care worldwide

 in Asia and Africa where the SRC helps blind and visually impaired people.

-were performed by the SRC to restore people’s eyesight.
+were performed by the SRC in 2022 to restore people’s eyesight.

 in schools so that eyesight problems can be corrected with glasses.